Rocket Lab The Beat Goes On (BlackSky 18-19) Electron

 You can watch the Rocket Lab Electron launch video on this page.
 The official video includes full mission coverage with multiple camera angles, onboard views, and expert commentary covering pre-launch procedures, liftoff, stage separation, and payload deployment.

-Where did the Electron launch from?
+Where did the Rocket Lab Electron The Beat Goes On (BlackSky 18-19) mission launch from?

 The Rocket Lab Electron rocket launched from Rocket Lab Launch Complex 1B at Rocket Lab Launch Complex 1, Mahia Peninsula, New Zealand.
 Rocket Lab Launch Complex 1 is a commercial spaceport located close to Ahuriri Point at the southern tip of Māhia Peninsula, on the east coast of New Zealand's North Island.
 It is owned and operated by private spaceflight company Rocket Lab and supports launches of the company's Electron rocket for small satellites.
 With the launch of Electron on 25 May 2017, it became the first private spaceport to host an orbital launch attempt, and the first site in New Zealand to host an orbital launch attempt.
 With the Electron launch of 21 January 2018, it became the first private spaceport to host a successful orbital launch.